mojolicious/mojo.js/docs/Growing.md

 $ npm run build:test
 ```

-The use of TypeScript is completely optional though, and for the rest if this guide we will stick with plain old
+However, the use of TypeScript is completely optional, and for the rest if this guide we will stick with plain old
 JavaScript.

 ## Foundation